Rested/ezpypi/README.md

-# Ezpypi - An easy to setup pypiserver
+# ezpypi - An easy to setup pypiserver

 Uses Terraform to provision a digital ocean droplet running a persistent [pypiserver](https://github.com/pypiserver/pypiserver) via nginx complete with caching, and backups.